Jalen Hurts, Alabama Beat Georgia in 2018 SEC Title Game; Tua Tagovailoa Injured

 Bama tightened things up before halftime when Jacobs recovered his own fumble for a touchdown to help make it 21-14.

-Although Alabama entered the locker room with some momentum, Georgia seized it back with a 23-yard touchdown pass from Fromm to Riley Ridley on its first possession of the second half.
+Though Alabama entered the locker room with some momentum, Georgia seized it back with a 23-yard touchdown pass from Fromm to Riley Ridley on its first possession of the second half.

-Tagovailoa then finally came to life late in the third quarter when he found Jaylen Waddle for a 51-yard touchdown to trim the deficit back down to seven.
+Tagovailoa came to life late in the third quarter when he found Jaylen Waddle for a 51-yard touchdown to help trim the deficit back to seven.

 Purdue Football's No. 1 Fan Is Inspiring the Team